Oprishri/Oprishri/README.md

 ### Hi there 👋
 I am priya Sinha and I am good in Machine learning and Deep learning.
-I python langauge for Data science.
+I use python for Data science.

 - 🔭 I’m currently learning data science things.
 - 🌱 I have completed my masters in Data Science from Central University Of Rajasthan.